endurance21/GSOC-20-WrapUp/index.md

 ## Class Based Audio Nodes

-The introduction of es6 classes into the JS world , was a great relief for developers out there , though its a syntactic sugar for Constructor Functions yet it abstracts out the protypal approach under the hood ,leaving a cleaner interface to the developers .
+The introduction of es6 classes into the JS world , was a great relief for developers out there , though its a syntactic sugar for ``constructor functions`` yet it abstracts out the protypal approach under the hood ,leaving a cleaner interface to the developers .

 [More on ES6 CLASSES ](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)

 when it comes to AUDIO GRAPHS , where one node is connected to so many other nodes and inherit property from its parent nodes , a more robust and cleaner  implementation of Nodes was required and ES6 classes rocked the way  .

-Following PR REVAMPED the AUDIO NODES  to ES6 Classes
+Following PR REVAMPED the p5.sound's AUDIO NODES ( a wrapper over WEB AUDIO API's AUDIO NODES )   to ES6 Classes

 [#502](https://github.com/processing/p5.js-sound/pull/502)
 [#503](https://github.com/processing/p5.js-sound/pull/503)